Elaine Carroll: Life and career

 episode is guaranteed to have you laughing within the first 12 seconds (how exact!) and you will no doubt be hooked as we were and will certainly need to check out more of her stuff.

-In 2010 she had appeared in an episode of the AMC drama series Mad Men.
-While, the next year she had a small role as a nurse in the thriller film The Good Doctor.
+In 2010, she appeared in an episode of the AMC drama series Mad Men, and the next year had a small role as a nurse in the thriller film The Good Doctor.